Ziad-Elshrief/C-Cpp_ProjectBuilder/README.md

 └── source2.c

 ## How to use
+You can either:
-You can either run the `Gui.py` file using any python interpreter if you have PyQt5 library installed or you can use the `C_Cpp Builder.exe` which is created using PyInstaller
+1. Run the `Gui.py` file using any python interpreter
+  >Make sure you download `logo.png` in the same directory and that you have PyQt5 library installed
+2. Use the `C_Cpp Builder.exe` which is created using PyInstaller

 ## Building a project
 A guide to how to build a project using C/C++ Project Builder